As we near the end of the year, charities will make their big fourth quarter push to drum up contributions.

 You can select from a Personal Cause or a Nonprofit one.
 The Nonprofit list is limited to the ones in their list of many causes (there is no public count).
 You set an amount to raise, an end date, a personal appeal and a photo.

 Do you have gently used items in your home that you no longer need?

 You could try to sell them on eBay or Facebook Marketplace… or you could donate them to Goodwill, the Salvation Army, or another charitable organization.
-If it's books you have plenty of, here are a few places that love getting book donations.
+If you have plenty of books, here are a few places that love getting book donations.

 For larger items, like furniture, they may even bring a truck to pick it up so you don't have to find a way to deliver it.

 If you do make a donation, make sure to get a receipt so you can document the donation for tax purposes.